FearNotDaniel/hackernews/README.md

 `> docker run hn`

+# Self Contained Executables

+As a .NET Core Console App, the project can be run from the output directory in the usual way:

+`> dotnet hackernews.dll --posts 50`

+This requires the relevant runtime to be installed on the target machine.
+As an alternative, self-contained binaries for all platforms can be downloaded from the [Releases page](https://github.com/FearNotDaniel/hackernews/releases).

 # Tests

 Significant classes are tested with xUnit.
 GitHub badge above should indicate passing tests; clone the repo and open in Visual Studio to execute the tests locally from Test Explorer.